ansys/pyhps/doc/source/user_guide/managing_users.rst

 Administrative users with the Keycloak realm management ``manage-users`` role can create, modify, and delete users.
-This functionality is not exposed in the :exc:`AuthApi <ansys.hps.client.auth.api.AuthApi>`.
+This functionality is not exposed in :exc:`AuthApi <ansys.hps.client.auth.api.AuthApi>`.
-However, third-party Python packages can be used.
+However, you can use third-party Python packages.

 The following examples show how to modify and create users using the `python-keycloak <https://pypi.org/project/python-keycloak/>`_ package.